Article I – Name

 · Take minutes at board and full membership meetings.

-· Prepare and maintain group email rosters for each choral group.
+· Prepare and maintain group email rosters for the chorus.

-· At the direction of the Co-Presidents, send notices, including term calendars, to members of each choral group, as well as additional communications as needed.
+· At the direction of the President, send notices, including term calendars, to members of the chorus as well as additional communications as needed.

 The Treasurer shall: